 Getting Into eSports Is Easy!

-Just be careful that you don’t end up being addicted to these games, which can be a real problem for some.
-And even if you aren’t prone to addiction, it’s also possible for games to end up feeding depression so beware of that, too.
+Just be careful that you don’t end up being addicted to these games or developing gaming-related injuries, which can be a real problem for some.
+It’s also possible for games to end up feeding depression so beware of that, too.

 Does the idea of esports interest you?
 Which games in particular?
 Are there any other good esports resources that we missed?
 Share your thoughts with us in the comments below!